-Overflow Ecosites receive additional moisture because of their topographic position, but are not wet enough to be Meadow or Marsh Ecosites.
+Overflow Ecosites receive additional moisture because of their topographic position, but are not wet enough to support wetland vegetation.
 Some Overflow ecosites are along floodplains of streams, where they are occasionally flooded when the stream overflows during high water.
 Others are at the foot of a slope or the mouth of a coulee (e.g. alluvial fan deposits), where runoff from the higher land supplies extra moisture.
 The vegetation is typically more productive than on normal upland sites.
 However, the soil does not show the mottling or gleying that indicates Meadow or Marsh Ecosites, and plants requiring moist soils, such as tall sedges, are not present.

-Things to look for in identifying the Overflow Ecosite: • Soil map shows soils that develop on alluvial or colluvial deposits (e.g. Alluvium, Runway, Eastend, Ellisboro, Gap View, Horse Creek, Lark Hill, Rock Creek, Tantallon,
+Things to look for in identifying the Overflow Ecosite:

-- Val Marie, Wascana, White Fox).
+- Soil map shows soils that develop on alluvial or colluvial deposits (e.g. Alluvium, Runway, Eastend, Ellisboro, Gap View, Horse Creek, Lark Hill, Rock Creek, Tantallon, Val Marie, Wascana, White Fox).

-- the valley slope.
+- Valley bottom sites, including floodplains along streams and fans developed at the foot of the valley slope.

-- •
+- Soil profile does not indicate imperfect or poor drainage (no mottling or gleying)

 - Plant indicators

-- western wheat grass
+- northern and western wheat-grass

 - silver sagebrush

 - western snowberry

 - Woods rose